inasafe/inasafe/docs/reporting-standards.md

 ## Minimum needs report

 The minimum needs report gives information on the estimated amount of relief items to support the affected population.
 It should be broken up into relief items that will be provided once and relief items that are to provided weekly.

 ![image](https://cloud.githubusercontent.com/assets/16660099/17166008/86065ffc-53fe-11e6-841e-cea3b81803f6.png)

-## Action list
+## Action checklist

-Action lists suitable for each hazard type and exposure element should be included in this section.
-These lists include questions that should be asked in the event of a hazard occurring and should reflect the results of the report.
-Examples of questions to be included in an action list include:
+Action checklists suitable for each hazard type and exposure element should be included in this section.
+Each report should have an action checklist.
+These checklists include questions that should be asked in the event of a hazard occurring and should reflect the exposure type analysed and the results of the report.
+Examples of questions to be included in an action checklist
+ include:

 ## Notes and assumptions

+The notes and assumptions section identifies any notes or assumptions specific to the hazard, exposure and impact function used in this report.
+All reports should have a notes and assumptions section.

-The Notes and assumptions section is used to explain the definition of affected and not affected for this particular hazard and exposure by outlining the thresholds used in the analysis.
+If the term 'affected' is used in the analysis, this section should be used to explain the definition of affected and not affected for this particular hazard and exposure by outlining the thresholds used in the analysis.
 This section also outlines the assumptions made during the analysis that users should take into account when interpreting the report.

 ## Analysis details

 In the analysis details section details for each layer used in the analysis should be provided.
 This includes the layer name, its source and a link to the source if it is available.

 **Hazard source**
 Layer name - sourced from x - <insert link here if suitable>